pick the right tool for the job

 use them. for your office.

 A paper packet on your shop floor is trouble.
 Even with the tightest control over changes, you have no idea if it's right.
-And it's truly difficult to follow; operators flip from one page to the next to find their work.
-It's open to interpretation, short cuts and errors.
+Constant revisions can confuse operators and make it difficult to find the most up-to-date work.
+This can lead to inaccuracies, short cuts, and errors.

 I track all work revisions